lo6ic/cs-blog/README.md

 ## Scully build

+Note: if you make a change to the Angular code, you need to run `ng build` before running this.

 Run this command to build the Scully project `npx scully --project cs-blog`.

 Run this command to launch the Scully server `npx scully serve --project cs-blog`.
 Navigate to the static server url to view the application running in a browser.